ahamez/protox/README.md

 end
 ```

-The previous example will generate two modules: `Fiz.Baz` and `Fiz.Foo`.
+This example will generate two modules: `Fiz.Baz` and `Fiz.Foo`.
-Note that the module in which the `Protox` macro is called is completely ignored.
+Note that the module in which the `Protox` macro is called is completely ignored and as such does not appear in the names of the generated modules.

-## From Files
+## Usage with files

+Here's how to generate the modules from a set of files:

 ```elixir
 defmodule Foo do